na-na-hi/renget/archive/smgenskins.md

 ##What the fuck is a 'Tier \_'?

-Tiered Skin is an internal term used at Titanforge to determine the amount of development time and effort put into a given skin.
+Skin Tier is an internal term used at Titanforge to determine the amount of development time and effort put into a given skin.
 In short, every skin in the game is graded by their tier, and from there, pricing and marketing can be determined.

  - Tier 1 Skins: 100 Gems or 9,500 Favor.
 Color Change or “Recolor” version of the base model.
  - Tier 2 Skins: 250 Gems or 25,000 Favor.
 Minor model changes and upgrades.
 Uses the gods original theme and voice pack.
-Example: Valkyrie Freya
+Example: Valkyrie Freya, Crimson Death Kali.
- - Tier 3 Skin: 400 Gems.
+ - Tier 3 Skin: 400-1,200 Gems.
 New theme and model changes.
-May have minor special FX, minor animation changes, and often has a custom voice pack.
+May have minor special FX, minor animation changes, and usually has a custom voice pack.
 Examples: Blind Vengeance Nemesis, Cryonic Demon Ymir.
- - Tier 4 Skin: 600 Gems.
+ - Tier 4 Skin: 600-2,700 Gems.
 New theme, model changes, major animation changes, new special FX, and always has a custom voice pack.
 Examples: HeBro He Bo, Elite Agent Apollo.
  - Tier 5 Skin: ~8,000 - 10,000 Gems or Unpurchaseable *(sometimes lower if you game the event they appear in)*.
 See below.

 This differs to the 'tagline' you'll see attached to the portrait of many skins as you skim them.
 From an observers point of view, these seem more indicators of legal bullshit to do with marketing and pricing, moreso than the 'Tier' system *(which again, dictates resources put into a skin)*: